nikoshet/terraform-eks-lens/README.md

 ```
 Download Your cluster's specific terraform file ({clustername}.tf) from the EKS Lens console and place it in.

-Configure your cluster provider in the {clustername}_provider.tf file.
+Create a {clustername}_provider.tf file and configure your cluster provider.
 https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs/guides/getting-started
 ```hcl
 ## Configure Your Cluster Provider